apppro123/digita-garden-obsidian/src/site/notes/Semester4/DF/DF L3.md

 	- The miner must spend computational resources but is paid the regular transaction fees.
 - Assumed an oracle committee has five nodes (A,B,C,D,E) and it's agreed to report the median value.
 Node E is a malicious node and E observes the following values from the other four nodes (A:1000, B: 1010, C: 1020, D: 1030).
 What are the upper and lower bounds of the aggregated value to which E can manipulate.
 	- 1000 - 1005
-	- 1010-1020 \[correct bc. median is middle number and you can choose a number between (including borders) 1010 to 1020 and it will be choosen]
+	- 1010-1020 \[correct bc. median is middle number and you can choose a number between (including borders) 1010 to 1020 and it will be chosen]
 	- 1000 - 1030
 	- no upper/lower bounds